ediazalmeyda/ediazalmeyda.github.io/index.md

 My lab explores how mutualisms respond and adapt to anthropogenic stressors in marine and coastal ecosystems.
 Undergraduates are my junior colleagues in my research and teaching.
 We utilize experimental biology (host-symbiont physiology, genomics, and experimental evolution) and fieldwork techniques.
 Our primary research areas include:
 1. Symbiosis in marine invertebrates (coral reefs, jellyfish, and sea anemone).
-2. Microbial biodiversity of coupled human-environment systems in coastal areas.
+2. Coastal microbial biodiversity in coupled human-environment systems.
 4. Host-microbe interactions in agroecology (Milpa, an ancient agricultural method from Mesoamerica).

 <p><img src="/assets/img/diving.jpg"></p>